bixb922/crank-organ/doc-software/README.md

 * Reinstate clap when starting crank organ, reinstate heartbeat.
 * No backups for history.json to save space on flash.
 * More comments, simplify code
-* Speed up boot and use less RAM at startup.
+* Speed up boot and use less RAM at startup (meaning shorter gc).
 Boot takes about 4 seconds now.
-* Speed up tuning (writing organtuner.json), logger
+* Speed up tuning, logger

+# 20. Changes June 15 to June 23, 2025
+* Added PCA9685 support for radio control (RC) servo motors
+* Allows multiple "servopulse" entries in pinout.json to set different pulse times for groups of servos or individual servos
+* Missing and added: Check if touchpad gpio pin is used elsewhere
+* 404 page not found error now shows a default page with link to home
+* Now development tools are also in respository, tools folder: Makefile, check_translations.py, countlines.py, update-toc.py, write_compiledate.py
+* Updated documentation

-# 20. Programming language
+# 21. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

 The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
 The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in avalable time slots between notes.